Vignette darkens out-of-gamut warning pixels

 The vignette darkens the light blue out-of-gamut warning pixels rather than changing which pixels are shown as out-of-gamut.
 See attached screenshot.

-#1 Updated by Ulrich Pegelow about 6 years ago
+#1 Updated by Ulrich Pegelow over 6 years ago

 - % Done changed from 0 to 10

 Well, this is a consequence of the way the pixelpipe handles color spaces.
 Most darktable modules act in the Lab color space - everything between colorin and colorout.
 However, the modules following colorout - including vignette - act in the output RGB color space.
 This has a few unfarvourable consequences including the one that you you described: the out-of-gamut warning, which is produced in colorout, can get modified by the following modules.
 There certainly would be a way to mitigate that problem but I guess the issue is more a cosmetic one, so it's not top priority.